UPPMAX/HPC-python/docs/day3/pandas.rst

 * A simple interface with the Seaborn plotting library, and increasingly also Matplotlib.
 * Easy multi-threading with Numba.

 **Limitations.** Pandas alone has somewhat limited support for parallelization, N-dimensional data structures, and datasets much larger than 3 GiB.
 Fortunately, there are packages like ``dask`` and ``polars`` that can help with large data sets.
-In partcular, ``dask`` will be covered tomorrow in the Parallel Computing section of this course.
+In particular, ``dask`` will be covered tomorrow in the Parallel Computing section of this course.
 There is also the ``xarray`` package that provides many similar functions to Pandas for higher-dimensional data structures, but that is outside the scope of this workshop.

 Load and Run
 ------------